gbetances089/qa-remote-challenge/README.md

 As long the worker is runnning it will automatically request jobs, in our case of the type 'hiring'.
 That means, whenever we start a new instance of our process and the process token reaches the services task our worker will do the job.

 Congratulations, you have automated a process!

+## Test Challenge

+In the section above you have learned how to prepare your test setup.
+We will now ask you to test a new feature in our process monitoring application [Operate](https://docs.camunda.io/docs/components/operate/).
+The feature is specified in the following [issue](https://github.com/mschoe/qa-remote-challenge/issues/1).

+This is your task:
+1. Transfer the requirements into detailed, comprehensive and well-structured test cases.
+2. Could you suggest any improvements for the given requirements in the ticket?
+3. If you identify issues or potential improvements, please describe the bug/improvement and provide the steps to reproduce.
+4. Adjust the test setup according to your needs (for example to be able to start multiple instances or create variables with random values) and add the new code to the result.

+Please provide the result as a shared GitHub repo or send it as text/pdf file via mail.

+### Additional Hints

+Please note that this is an open-ended test designed to show us your level of proficiency, there is no binary result.
+Please complete it within 10 days from now.
+We will then review your work and get back to you, typically within 3 working days.
+The next step will be a ~ 30-minute phone/video call to get to know you personally.

+We wish you all the best and good luck!